Comparison of top chess players throughout history: Elo system

 Though published in 1978, Elo's list did not include five-year averages for later players Bobby Fischer and Anatoly Karpov.
 It did list January 1978 ratings of 2780 for Fischer and 2725 for Karpov.

 In 1970, FIDE adopted Elo's system for rating current players, so one way to compare players of different eras is to compare their Elo ratings.
 The best-ever Elo ratings are tabulated below.

-As of December 2015, there were 101 chess players in history who broke 2700, and fourteen of them exceeded 2800.
-The high peak ratings of Fischer, Karpov, and Kasparov are notable for being achieved last century (1972, 1994, and 1999 respectively).
-However, Fischer and Karpov are no longer in the top 20.
+As of September 2023, there are 133 chess players in history who broke 2700, and 15 of them exceeded 2800.